-The academic track of the Bachelor of Data Science (BDS) program is made of a blend of core and advanced specialist subjects.
+The academic track of SP Jain’s Bachelor of Data Science (BDS) program is made of a blend of core, ethics and employability skills and industry-collaborated projects.
 Our curriculum is built on the principle that subjects get more and more specialised as you progress through the program.

-The subjects undertaken in the first year of the program build a strong foundation in data science, math and computer science.
+The subjects undertaken in the first year of the program build a strong, general foundation in data science, math and computer science.

-In the second year, mathematical and analytical topics are explored in considerable depth and students are exposed to topics such as Data Integration, Data Structures, Programming for Analytics, Machine Learning, and Matrix Algebra and Applications.
+In Year 2, mathematical and analytical topics are explored in considerable depth, and students are taught subjects like Data Integration and Warehousing, Advanced Calculus, Algorithms and Data Structures, Programming for Analytics, Machine Learning and Advanced Linear Algebra and Applications.

-Advanced learning continues in Year 3 through topics such as Data Mining, Social Web Analytics, and Big Data Processing Techniques and Platforms.
+Advanced learning continues in Year 3 through topics like Simulation Modelling, Data Mining, Social Web Analytics, and Big Data Processing Techniques and Platforms.

-In the third and final year, students undertake applied analytics capstone projects that give them practical and hands-on experience in identifying and interpreting actionable information from raw data and using them to make informed and mathematically valid decisions.
+A distinguishing feature of the program is the requirement to undertake applied analytics capstone projects in the final year that give students practical, hands-on experience in identifying and interpreting actionable information from raw data and using them to make informed, mathematically valid decisions.

 Although internships are voluntary, students are always encouraged to make good use of their summer break to gain real-time industry exposure.
 Internships present the opportunity to build a portfolio of international work experience, develop important professional attributes, put classroom learning to practice and transform yourself into a data specialist.

 To fulfil the requirements of the Bachelor of Data Science program, students must complete a total of 78 credits.